Duckwhale/GitHubProjectEstimates/README.md

 ## Contributing

 If you want to add onto this or find a problem, feel free to open an issue.
 I can't promise I'll have time to do much, but at least I'll generally respond to queries (unlike the original author) :P

+## Using it on Firefox

+I've managed to make it load the extension by doing the following:

+1. Open ``about:debugging``
+2. Go to ``This Firefox``
+3. Click ``Load Temporary Add-on``
+4. Select the ``manifest.json`` file

+Unfortunately I was unable to load it permanently via the regular addons menu, as Firefox claims the file is corrupted.
+No idea what's wrong with it, but I didn't want to spend any more time on it.